-Emphasis is given to the internal (management) aspects of corporation finance by contrast to the external view of finance which would concentrate upon the broader issues of institutions and policy.
-Problems of the smaller business, and of the proprietary company.
-The role and function of the financial executive, and his responsibilities in raising the needed funds and then ensuring that those funds are kept deployed or invested in a close approximation to an optimal plan.
-An introductory study of the origin and evolution of the modern large-scale corporation and its present-day role in society.
-Basic business finance forms an introduction; it is followed by a treatment in depth of financial decision-making, capital expenditure planning and control, and corporate investment and security analysis.
-Case-studies are employed to simulate decision-making situations.
+Emphasis is given to internal (management) aspects of corporation finance by contrast to the external view of finance which would concentrate upon the broader issues of institutions and policy.
+Problems of the smaller business, and of the proprietary company are considered.
+The role and function of the financial executive, and his responsibilities in the raising and deployment of funds.
+A study of the origin and evolution of the modern large-scale corporation and its present-day role in society.
+Basic business finance forms an introduction.
+It is followed by a treatment in depth of financial decision-making, capital expenditure planning and control and corporate investment and security analysis.